jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

         with self.assertRaises(TypeError):
             'text' + 1.0

+  and the test passes

-* then add one more line
+* then I add one more line

   .. code-block:: python